isDanielWang/isdanielwang.github.io/_pages/about.md

                             <a href="../files/Pawpularity Contest.pdf">pdf</a> | <a href="../files/PetFinder.pdf">slides</a> | <a href="https://github.com/isDanielWang/PetPawpularity/blob/main/PetPawpularity/CourseProject-2021A.ipynb">code</a>
                             <ul style="padding-left:20px;margin:5px">
                                 <li>
-                                  In this competition, We analyze raw images and metadata to predict the “Pawpularity” of pet photos.
+                                  In this competition, We analyzed raw images and metadata to predict the “Pawpularity” of pet photos.
                                  </li>
                                 <li>
-                                   Perform linear regression, ridge regression, LASSO, random forest regression on the provided original features, and use PCA to extract core features.
-Extract features directly from the original image and apply deep learning models such as CNN.
+                                   Performed linear regression, ridge regression, lasso, random forest regression on the provided original features, and use pca to extract core features.
+Extracted features directly from the original image and apply deep learning models such as CNN.
 Transfer learning with existing models such as EfficientNetB7
                                 </li>
                                 <li>
-                                   The minimum RMSE after transfer learning of EfficientNetB7 is 20.
+                                   The minimum RMSE after transfer learning of EfficientNetB7 was 20.
                                 </li>
                             </ul>
                         </td>